swan-cern/help/advanced/install_packages.md

 [contact the librarians directly](https://sft.its.cern.ch/jira/projects/SPI).

 On the other hand, you can install packages on your CERNBox and, if necessary, configure your environment to pick them up in SWAN.

+## Python

 A typical case is the installation of Python packages, which requires to run pip from a SWAN terminal:

    `pip install --user package_name`